openshift-instruqt/instruqt/README.md

 #### Assets

-There's no relative path concept from assets like in Katacoda's index.json, so you need to download them from internet and store in the expected path.
+There's no relative path concept from assets like in Katacoda's index.json, so you need to download them from internet from the `setup-crc` or `setup-container` script and store in the expected path.

 As a convention, we store files into track's `script` dir and images into track's `assets` dir: